Lars Benjamin Huijer

 - High School Herbert Vissers College

 Dutch right-hander Lars Huijer was signed to a minor league contract with the Seattle Mariners in May 2011.
-The deal is for seven years and the scouts were Wayne Norton and Peter van Dalen.
+The deal was for seven years and the scouts were Wayne Norton and Peter van Dalen.
 His brother Swen Huijer had earlier signed with the Boston Red Sox.

 At age 14, he became the youngest player ever invited to the MLB European Academy in Tirennia, Italy.
 In the 2009 World Youth Championship, Lars was 1-1 with a 5.00 ERA and struck out a team-high nine batters in his nine innings of work.
 He beat the Czech Republic but lost to Cuba.
 Huijer was part of the Dutch Junior National Team that played at the 2010 World Junior Championship in Canada.
 He beat Panama in a relief outing and got no-decisions in a rocky start against the Czech Republic and a strong game against Italy.